nnakamura95/pgadmin_docker/README.md

 For the Password:
 > postgres

-Finally, click the "Save password?"
+Finally, click the "Save password?" and then click Save